 Business credit lines are best for successful companies that have cash flow variability.
 If your business income is seasonal or irregular, a credit line could help you meet financial obligations until the next big check comes in.
 But remember, you have to pay interest on the funds you borrow until they are paid back.

 If your business has more serious financial issues, a line of credit may only exacerbate the problem.
 If you are having financial trouble, will getting into debt really fix the problem?
 In some cases, where you need a new computer, machinery, or something else that can dramatically improve your business performance, borrowing could absolutely help solve the problem.
-However, if you are struggling due to bad margins or poor overall profitability and results, a credit line could just dig you deeper into a hole that you will never be able to get out of.
+However, if you are struggling, a credit line could just dig you deeper into a hole.

-To summarize, for otherwise successful businesses that need additional capital for a short period of time, a credit line can be a good option.
+To summarize, for successful businesses that need additional capital temporarily, a credit line is a good option.
 For businesses that are struggling, lines of credit may just make the situation worse.

 Focus on the Long-Term Bottom Line

 A long-term financial plan and focus on the bottom line will help your business succeed.
-Do not just look at a line of credit as a lifeline, as it could be like putting a band aid on a broken arm.
+Don’t just look at a credit line as a lifeline, that’s like putting a band aid on a broken arm.
 It looks like it’s helping for a few minutes, but does nothing to solve the underlying problem.

-If you can create a long-term financial plan for your business and stick to it, you’ll be on the best path to success.
+If you create a long-term financial plan and stick to it, you’ll be on the path to success.